WAMO (AM): Early years

-It saw numerous format and call sign changes, (usually between country and oldies).
+It saw numerous changes in format (usually between country and oldies) and call sign; it was variously known as WWML, WRML, WHYM, WZGO, and WFJY.
 In 1990, 1470 finally received permission from the Federal Communications Commission to operate at night with a limited power of 88 watts.
-Though successful financially in its earlier years, the station and its FM sister, then known as WZGO, experienced a sharp decline in the mid 80's, as did the local economy, in part due to the collapse of the region's steel-producing and coal-mining industries.
+Though successful financially in its earlier years, the station and its FM sister, then known as WZGO, experienced a sharp decline during the mid 1980s, as did the local economy, in part due to the collapse of the region's steel-producing and coal-mining industries.

 Move to Pittsburgh area

-Under FCC rules which permit a station owner to move a daytime-only station and change its frequency, the station was relocated to the Pittsburgh area with a new frequency and city of around 2004.
-On 660, the station first signed on with the call letters WCIX.
-On 1470, it had previously been known as WWML, WRML, WHYM, WZGO, and WFJY (its final calls before the move).
+Under FCC rules which permit a station owner to move a daytime-only station and change its frequency, WFJY was relocated to the Pittsburgh area with a new frequency and city of license around 2004.
+On 660, the station first signed on with the callsign WCIX, before changing to WPYT.